EvanHuang7/ai-tools/README.md

 You need Docker Desktop, devbox installed

 1. Install devbox and run `devbox shell` cli to create isolated enviroment for project
-2. Deploy a Kind cluster via Task command lines in `Taskfile.yaml`
+2. Create a Kind cluster via Task command lines in `Taskfile.yaml` locally

 - Generate Kind config file based on you file absolute path and create Kind cluster that is actually Docker containers in Docker Desktop VM locally